Saudi Arabia at the 2012 Summer Paralympics

 Saudi Arabia participated in the 2012 Summer Paralympics in London, United Kingdom, from August 29 to September 9.

-Although the country sent female athletes for the first time to the London Olympics, under pressure from the International Olympic Committee, its Paralympic delegation to the London Games remains, as previously, exclusively male.
-The Kingdom is represented by three athletes in track and field, and one in powerlifting.
+Although the country sent female athletes for the first time to the London Olympics, under pressure from the International Olympic Committee, its Paralympic delegation to the London Games remained, as previously, exclusively male.
+The Kingdom was represented by three athletes in track and field, and one in powerlifting.

 Medallists

 Athletics

 Osamah Al-Shanqiti, who won the country's first ever Olympic or Paralympic gold medal at the Beijing Paralympics, in the triple jump, attempted to defend his title in the men's triple jump F12 (a category for athletes with severe visual impairment).
 He also competed in the shot put (F11-12).

 Saeed Alkhaldi competed in the men's 100m T46 (for athletes with disabilities to the upper limbs or torso).

 Hani Alnakhli competed in the men's shot put F32-33 (tetraplegia) and in the men's discus throw F32-34.